What is a government document?

 U.S. and California documents are shelved by government department.
 The first letter of the call number is the first letter of the department that issued the document.
 For example, a call number starting with 'A' indicates that the document was issued by the Department of Agriculture, 'C' by the Department of Commerce.
 International documents are shelved by subject using Library of Congress call numbers, the same call number system used in the Main Collection.Where do government documents come from?

 Pollak Library is one of over a thousand libraries in the United States designated as a Federal Depository Library.
 The Federal Depository Library Program was established by Congress in 1813 to guarantee the public free access to government information.
 The documents are received free of charge, but Pollak Library must provide access, storage, equipment, and reference service.
 Selection of documents is based on the needs of the academic curriculum and the needs of the local community.
 Pollak Library staff provide access to depository collections and assist the public in navigating the Federal information infrastructure.

 Pollak Library is also a participant in the California Depository Library Program, a similar program at the state level.

 City/County/Regional and International Documents

-City/County/Regional Documents and International documents are requested from government agencies.
+City/County/Regional Documents and International documents are requested or purchased from government agencies.

 How do I get more help?